DreadLordMikey/PolySharpFeatureDemo/README.md

 This project contains unit tests that verify the availability of C# features that were added in C# 8.0 or higher using polyfills provided by [PolySharp](https://www.nuget.org/packages/PolySharp) when targeting .NET 4.8x or lower.
 Wherever possible, the tests use samples from Microsoft's own online documentation for the individual features.

-This document lists all C# features that were added from C# 8 forward, and notes were features are either not supported or require additional setup or configuration.
+This document lists all C# features that were added from C# 8 forward, and notes where features are either not supported or require additional setup or configuration.

 ## Polyfills by C# Version